rob-bateman/Mozilla_London_2014/README.md

 Install
 =======

 In order to rebuild the example, you will need to install the development dependencies of the project (including AwayJS).
-For this you will need [nodejs](http://nodejs.org/) installed on your local machine.
+For this you will need [Node.js](http://nodejs.org/) installed on your local machine.

-Goto [http://nodejs.org/](http://nodejs.org/) to grab the latest version of node and download, unpack & install the binary for your system (Installers exist for Mac, Linux and Windows).
+Goto [http://nodejs.org/](http://nodejs.org/) to grab the latest version of Node.js and download, unpack & install the binary for your system (Installers exist for Mac, Linux and Windows).

 Node installs with its own package manager called [npm](https://www.npmjs.org/).
 This is used for installing many different development utilities such as the Typescript compiler used in compiling.
 It is also the method used for downloading all AwayJS resources.